SparkPost/support-docs/support/user-guide/data-privacy.md

 **Subaccount API Usage**

-A subaccount may submit data privacy requests directly to SparkPost via API not the SparkPost app.
+A subaccount may submit data privacy requests directly to SparkPost via API but not in the SparkPost app.
 The master account will need to create an API key for the subaccount with the `Data Privacy: Read/Write` permission.

 Requests submitted by a subaccount will always only apply to that specific subaccount.